Walking tours will be back, we are taking break while days are long…

-Roxie-Mission Neon Walking Tour
+Roxie-Mission SF Neon Walking Tour

-The Mission District of San Francisco has an a rich collection of neon and legacy businesses: from bars and barbershops to grocery stores and cinema treasures.
-Take a twilight tour with San Francisco Neon historians Al Barna and Randall Ann Homan.
+The Mission District of San Francisco has an impressive array of classic watering holes, eateries, and cinemas with some of the best vintage neon signs in the city.
+It is a treasure hunt to discover these beautiful signs in the heart of this neighborhood.
+Take a twilight tour with SF Neon historians Al Barna and Randall Ann Homan.
+We start at the Roxie Theater and end at the New Mission Theater.
 This tour features eclectic local history with architectural and graphic design insights to San Francisco’s unique legacy of surviving neon signs.
-It is a treasure hunt to discover these beautiful signs in the heart of this vibrant neighborhood.
-We start at the New Mission Theater and end at the Roxie Theater.
-Be prepared to walk for 1.5 hours with rest stops.
-Photography and a lively Q&A encouraged.
+Be prepared to walk for 1 mile for 1.5 hours with rest stops.
+Photography and a lively Q&A are encouraged.

 Photo by Al Barna